v50 Steam/Premium information for editors

 New forgotten beasts[edit]

-You can add new types of forgotten beasts, generating as alternatives when populating the caverns with unique monsters.
+You can add new types of forgotten beasts (or more appropriately, [FEATURE_BEAST]s).
+These generate as alternatives when populating the caverns with unique monsters.
 There are a number of options to interact with shared generation functions.

 Unbidden spirits only appear in dry cave layers, and like "spirit" demons, are malevolent floating beings made of gas or dust.